twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Clean Up** – Removes all kerning pairs that have a kerning value of 0.
 Version 3.0 through 6.5 removes pairs that are made up with glyphs that are not connected to any Unicode character (except in version 7.0 & above).

 ### OpenType Layout Feature Editor (`TCODEEDITORFORM`)
-* Checkbox: **VOLT.UseGlyphIds** – For use with fonts with Microsoft VOLT projects only.
+* Checkbox: **VOLT.UseGlyphIds** – The checkbox is used for fonts with Microsoft VOLT projects only.
 The value at the beginning starts with Debug and a colon.

 ### Resource Editor (`TRESOURCEEDITORDLG`)
-This dialog is used to edit resources.
-It only exists in version 3.0.
+It only exists in version 3.0 and is a large resource.

 ### Font Test Window (`TFONTTESTFORM`)
 The context menu for `mmFontTest` has two paste options and has a multiline text field at the bottom (`Memo1`) with the same text for `mmFontTest` in Arial Bold (13 points).
-A double click will change the font and size.
+Double-click the text box to change the font and size.

 ### Options Window (`TOPTIONSFORM`)
 The **General** tab has a group to associate fonts with the program itself (it is in version 3.0 only and was dropped after version 4.0).